-- (N) tax matters; (O) all other matters; (P) full and unqualified authority to my agent(s) to delegate any or all of the foregoing powers to any person or persons whom my agent(s) shall select; (Q) EACH of the matters identified by the following letters:
+(N) tax matters;

+(O) all other matters;

+(P) full and unqualified authority to my attorney(s)-in-fact to delegate any or all of the foregoing powers to any person or persons whom my attorney(s)-in-fact shall select;

+(Q) EACH of the matters identified by the following letters:

 .
-You need not initial any other lines if you initial line (O).
+You need not initial any other lines if you initial line (Q).